Torment (2013 film): Plot

 Hearing noises outside their home during a family dinner, Jim Bronson orders his wife Maggie to go outside and take a look.
 Maggie finds their dog dead before being attacked and killed.
-The intruders sneak into the house and kill Jim before going upstairs and assaulting Jim and Maggie’s daughter Mary.
+The intruders sneak into the house and kills Jim before going upstairs and assaulting Jim and Maggie’s daughter Mary.

 Cory Morgan drives his new wife Sarah and his seven-year-old son Liam to their secluded vacation house in a remote area.
 Still grieving over the death of his birth mother, Liam treats Sarah coldly.
 Cory tries speaking with his son about accepting Sarah as part of their family.
 The Morgans find plates of rotten food and used linens in their home.
 Realizing that squatters were living there, they call Officer Hawkings to the scene.
 Hawkings explains that there is nothing he can do about a breaking and entering, but he provides his card to make Sarah feel safer about staying in the house.

 Sarah and Cory hear strange noises during the night and discover that Liam is missing when they go to investigate.
 Sarah steps on a nail while searching outside and injures her foot.
 They find Officer Hawkings tied up in his patrol car before it suddenly explodes, with a mouse masked stranger watching the flames.
 Because she is injured, Cory is forced to leave Sarah at the house while he goes to the nearby Bronson home for help.
 Cory discovers the murder scene in the Bronson house before being attacked by the mouse masked and a rabbit masked stranger, and knocked unconscious.

 The intruders wear masks cut from Liam’s large stuffed animals, which identify them as Mr. Mouse, Pig Lady, Little Rabbit, and Little Monkey.
 When Cory wakes, Mr. Mouse tortures him with a car battery.
 Mr. Mouse produces Liam and forces Cory to tell his son that he does not love him.
 Liam is emotionally devastated, screaming while Little Rabbit drags him away.
 Mr. Mouse exclaims "He is part of our family now".
 He then duct tapes a plastic bag over Cory’s head and leaves him to suffocate.